 The packaging on the Deschutes Jubelale bottles had remained relatively similar from its initial run in ’88 until ’95, when Deschutes decided to highlight the work of local artists by commissioning a completely different piece of winter-themed art to adorn the label each year.
 The familiar faces of winter are almost always present.
 Think skiers, snowballs, and ice skaters.
 This process is overseen by owner and president Gary Fish, and the artist is selected as early as January, when the recent batch is (in some cases) still on store shelves.
 The team carefully reviews multiple portfolios and stipulates only that it must be “different and distinct, festive and wintery, and will look brilliant on a label”.

-Deschutes Jubelale Review
+Deschutes Jubelale Beer Review:

-At 6.7% abv and clocking in at 65 IBU, Deschutes Jubelale is certainly sturdy enough to warm the soul on a chilly winter night!
+At 6.7% ABV and clocking in at 65 IBU, Deschutes Jubelale is certainly sturdy enough to warm the soul on a chilly winter night.
 This lovely ale pours a deep amber with a light beige head.
 The dark fruit flavor definitely runs the show in tandem with the medium to heavy malt profile (where crystal malts are front and center), followed by a bit of spice on the finish.

 Deschutes makes finding this excellent ale easy for you, offering a tool on their website to show you which locations nearest you offer this beer, either bottled or on tap.
-Available now through the end of the year.